 It is a combination of aluminum hydroxide and magnesium hydroxide.

 These ingredients belong to a group of medications called antacids.
-It is an over the counter (OTC) drug used to relieve acid indigestion and heartburn in children 12 years of age and adults.
+It is an over-the-counter (OTC) drug used to relieve acid indigestion and heartburn in children 12 years of age and adults.

 Note – in the United States, over 60 million people experience heartburn at least once a month.